YoBrew home page

 Review centre for beer and wine kits, equipment, commercial beers and homebrewing/winemaking books.

-Beer kit reviews Wine kit reviews Commercial beer reviews
+Beer kit reviews Wine kit reviews

 - Note that all reviews with (PL) added are completely unsolicited & totally independent, submitted by me, Peter Laycock.
 I give MY PERSONAL VIEWS ONLY, irrespective of the manufacturer.
 I have included the date of my last review, a price guide, a “Final quality” rating that completely ignores the price BUT my “Overall” rating does, as value for money is generally of great importance to most home brewers/winemakers.
 Paradoxically, the more expensive kits tend to be the easier to make as no additional sugar needs to be dissolved in hot water before mixing in with the kit.

 A beer or wines “Final quality” is the hardest rating to appoint as this is very personal, as a rough guide *** indicates a quality I would expect at the given price.
+(SB) denotes reviews by Mr. YoBrew himself, Stephan_B & Tony Stevens (AS) has submitted reviews for two of the relatively new “Milestone” kits, thanks Tony.

 Underlined text denotes new or amended items.